gangsthub/dynamic-imports-example/dynamic-imports.md

 aria-describedby="desc2">

 <p id="desc2"><span role="img" aria-label="Arrow right emoji">➡</span>
-Image showing the result of nuxt build.
-See how different chunks are created for components A and B when dynamic imports are used!</p>
+Image shows the result of nuxt build.
+See how different chunks are created from components A and B when dynamic imports are used!</p>

 ##### That's it!